shivamsingh-itds/Ford-Car-Price-Prediction/README.md

-# Ford Car Price Prediction 🚗📊
+# Ford Car Price Prediction Using Machine Learning

 This project predicts the prices of Ford used cars using machine learning regression models.
 It follows a clean, modular ML pipeline with proper data ingestion, preprocessing, model training, and evaluation.